 Accommodation: While in Bella Bella we'll be staying at the Shearwater Resort & Marina.
+Unless otherwise requested, you will have single occupancy accommodation (i.e., a room for yourself) in Shearwater.

 This trip is being offered in association with Outer Shores Expeditions.
 While in the Great Bear Rainforest we will be staying on their classic 70-foot wooden schooner - the Passing Cloud.
 Please be aware that you will be sharing a berth with one other person while on the Passing Cloud.

-Fitness Requirements of Participants This photo tour requires a moderate level of physical fitness and good mobility.
+Fitness Requirements of Participants

+This photo tour requires a moderate level of physical fitness and good mobility.
 We will be walking/hiking a number of times on this trip and we will be shooting images from the deck of the sailboat, from within a Zodiac, and on shore.
-To participate in this trip you should be able to perform the following tasks: • Be able to easily move between the sailboat and the Zodiac[®].
-This involves climbing up or down a 5' vertical ladder. • Shoot your camera from within a Zodiac.
+To participate in this trip you should be able to perform the following tasks:

+- Be able to hike up to 2-3 km (up to 2 miles) on uneven, slanted and potentially slippery terrain and/or over some obstacles that could be up to a meter or slightly more high (e.g., large fallen logs) all while carrying your own camera gear. - Be able to easily move between the sailboat and the Zodiac°.
+This involves climbing up or down a 5' vertical ladder. - Shoot your camera from within a Zodiac.
 This involves multiple tasks, including shooting your camera while sitting on the pontoon of the Zodiac or, at times, while sitting on the floor of the Zodiac.
 In some cases you may find that the most convenient way to shoot will be while kneeling (on your knees) on the bottom of the Zodiac.
-This is the reason knee pads are included as optional items on the gear list.
+This is the reason knee pads are included as optional items on the trip's gear list.
 Note that tripods can not be used within the Zodiac and while it is theoretically possible to use a monopod in the Zodiac, few photographers find it practical.
-The obvious consequence is that you must be
+The obvious consequence is that you must be able to hand-hold the camera/lens system that you will be bringing and using on this photo tour.